priyak-sdei/sDReactNativeTemplate/README.md

 ```

 2. Add **[App Icon](https://docs.expo.dev/develop/user-interface/splash-screen-and-app-icon/#add-the-icon-in-app-config)** in app.json file.
-   [Further customization of the Android icon is possible using the android.adaptiveIcon property, which will override both of the previously mentioned settings].(https://docs.expo.dev/develop/user-interface/splash-screen-and-app-icon/#custom-configuration-tips-for-android-and-ios)
+   Further customization of the Android icon is possible using the android.adaptiveIcon property, which will override both of the previously mentioned settings.(https://docs.expo.dev/develop/user-interface/splash-screen-and-app-icon/#custom-configuration-tips-for-android-and-ios)

 ```json
 {